 “It’s Gabe’s first day of school in America, and he doesn’t speak English.
 This story shows how a simple act of kindness is worth more than a thousand words.
 Kindness really is a universal language.”

-This is a great read-aloud for young kids to help them in empathizing with new students from a different culture and that may come to your school and not speak English.
+This is a great read-aloud for young kids to help them in empathizing with new students from a different culture that may come to your school and not speak English.
 There are lots of springboard discussions that could be used with the character’s actions and the theme of the story.

 This article works well with these PrimaryPlayground resources: